 Most renewable energy proponents are earnest and well-intentioned, but proceed on a series of false premises, most notably that Solar and Wind energy can outright displace "base load" brown power (the steady flow of power that comes from coal, nuclear, natural-gas plants).
-It cannot, for the simple reason that solar and wind sources produce variable power (no sun, no power, no wind, no power) and customers demand reliable (non-variable, hence, base load) power when they plug in their alarm clocks.
-Some have said the grid can be reconfigured, and gas-turbine or other hybrid blends on smart networks can be optimized to enable full-scale solar and wind renewable base-load replication (source), but I've yet to see hard evidence of that, even in Germany, the world's leader in Solar PV installations, though this is encouraging.
+For years on this page I've been concluding that it cannot, for the simple reason that solar and wind sources produce variable power (no sun, no power, no wind, no power) and customers demand reliable (non-variable, hence, base load) power when they plug in their alarm clocks.
+Some had said the grid can be reconfigured, and gas-turbine or other hybrid blends on smart networks can be optimized to enable full-scale solar and wind renewable base-load replication (source), but there was no hard evidence of that, even in Germany, the world's leader in Solar PV installations, though this is encouraging.
+And this August, 2014 contention, including this -- that it's all a matter of "choreographing renewable energy," thus obviating the need for substantial electrical storage capabilities -- sounded too good to be true.
+And this October, 2014 optimism piece couldn't dodge the fact that optimistic solar electricity cost projections still must pretend away variability-compensation costs.

-Note, for that matter, 2012 press on California rejecting big solar projects absent electricity storage, which is projected to foment a market boom if perfected.
+Note, for that matter, California's 2012 decision to reject big solar projects absent electricity storage, Will that foment a market boom in energy storage?
+Check out this December, 2014 NYT article on low-tech energy storage on a large scale in California.
 To try and prop the sector up, many cite of some sort of new battery storage project which, as this fellow explains, is just political magic aimed at extracting more government if not utility subsidies.
 Read this piece, too.
 In fact, I suspect this "new" battery is just another subsidy-suck or marginal improvement over existing battery tech, and not a breakthrough product.
 And the German uptick in battery storage reported here is more a function of government-caused, inflated electricity prices than any cost-feasibility inhering within battery storage.

 Opinion is divided here.
 This May 28, 2013 Donn Dears post rails against the cost of integrating renewable (wind, solar) electricity into the existing grids.
 Donn concludes that we should abandon wind and solar because really, they just don't work when grid-integration costs are considered.
 Here's a grid operator's response: